igorkasyanchuk/amazon_static_site/README.md

 Upload static HTML/CSS/JS to the Amazon S3 and host HTTPS website for free using Cloudflare.

-This CLI tool allows you to upload a folder with your files to S3, configure for you Cloudflare account and map it all together so you will get a site with HTTPS.
+This tool allows you to upload a folder with your files to S3, configure for you Cloudflare account and map it all together so you will get a site with HTTPS.

+This gem was used to deploy my site to production.
+So it's ready for everyday use.

 ## Installation